XGraphKhipu/courseraCopyYoutubeTranslate/README.md

 Pre-requisites:

 youtube-upload

 twitter API for python

 text2wave

 phantomjs

-Edit credentials from the file: tweet.py and courseraUploadSpeak.sh
+Edit credentials from the files: tweet.py and courseraUploadSpeak.sh